eLearning

 • Flexibility (trust leads to more flexibility in how you complete the project).

-• Value (clients whom you build rapport with will value your input and strategy more).
+• Value (clients you build rapport with will value your input and strategy more).

-• Communication and collaboration will improve, and your clients will make you a priority with a strong relationship.
+• Communication and collaboration will improve, and your clients will prioritize you with a strong relationship.

-• Sometimes as an instructional designer, you can’t make the final decision.
-A strong relationship will help you come to decisions that benefit the training as well as employees.
+• Sometimes, instructional designers can’t make the final decision.
+A strong relationship will help you make decisions that benefit the training and employees.

 • If someone likes you, they’re more likely to buy into what you’re proposing (unless you’re proposing free donuts for all).
-When you can get more client buy-in, you’ll achieve your goal easier, which translates to better training solutions for all.
+When you get more client buy-in, you’ll achieve your goal easier, which translates to better training solutions.

 As an instructional designer, your ultimate goal is to create the most effective training possible for the project you’re working on.
-That means meeting the goals of everyone including your business partner and SME.
+That means meeting everyone’s goals, including those of your business partner and SMEs.
 Having strong relationships helps you achieve those goals.

-A few tips on how you can best communicate with your clients are always helpful.
-So, I’ll give you a few ideas next and you can use what you think would be helpful to successfully partner with your partners and create amazing training.
+A few tips on communicating best with your clients are always helpful.
+So, I’ll give you a few ideas next, and you can use what you think would be beneficial to partner with stakeholders and create amazing training successfully.

 Tips On How to Communicate with Your Client

 Nobody is perfect with their communications.
-Sometimes a few tips can help us keep in mind that how we communicate is just as important as our message.
-Sometimes that could mean you need to sit on a response for a bit to prevent a hasty reply.
+Sometimes, a few tips can help us remember that how we communicate is just as important as our message.
+Sometimes, that could mean you need to wait to respond for a bit to prevent a hasty reply.

 Read through these tips to help you communicate better with your client.